CameronDCampbell/Shared-CGED-Q-resources/README.md

 Example of use, assuming one of the public release files is already loaded in STATA, and the Chushen recodes file is placed in the current working directory.

-chushen_category is the detailed chushen category, and chushen_order
+chushen_category is the detailed chushen category as a string, and chushen_order is a numeric version. chushen_order_2 has broader categories, and chushen_order_2_eng is English.

 ```
 merge m:1 出身一 using "CGED-Q JSL Public Release Chushen Recodes.dta", keep(match master)